Biosphere 2

-Biosphere 2 is an American Earth system science research facility located in Oracle, Arizona.
+University of Arizona Biosphere 2 is an American Earth system science research facility located in Oracle, Arizona.
 Its mission is to serve as a center for research, outreach, teaching, and lifelong learning about Earth, its living systems, and its place in the universe.
 It is a 3.14 acre structure originally built to be an artificial, materially closed ecological system, or vivarium.
 It remains the largest closed ecological system ever created.
+Constructed between 1987 and 1991, Biosphere 2 was planned to experiment with the viability of closed ecological systems to support and maintain human life in outer space as a substitute for Earth's biosphere.

-Constructed between 1987 and 1991, Biosphere 2 was originally meant to demonstrate the viability of closed ecological systems to support and maintain human life in outer space as a substitute for Earth's biosphere.
 It was designed to explore the web of interactions within life systems in a structure with different areas based on various biological biomes.
 In addition to the several biomes and living quarters for people, there was an agricultural area and work space to study the interactions between humans, farming, technology and the rest of nature as a new kind of laboratory for the study of the global ecology.
-Its mission was a two-year closure experiment with a crew of eight humans ("biospherians").
+Its mission was a two-year closure experiment with a crew of eight humans.
 Long-term it was seen as a precursor to gaining knowledge about the use of closed biospheres in space colonization.
-As an experimental ecological facility it allowed the study and manipulation of a mini biospheric system without harming Earth's biosphere.
+As an experimental ecological facility it allowed the study and manipulation of a mini biospheric system.

 Its seven biome areas were a 1900 m2 rainforest, an 850 m2 ocean with a coral reef, a 450 m2 mangrove wetlands, a 1,300 m2 savannah grassland, a 1400 m2 fog desert, and two anthropogenic biomes: a 2500 m2 agricultural system and a human habitat with living spaces, laboratories and workshops.
 Below ground was an extensive part of the technical infrastructure.
-Heating and cooling water circulated through independent piping systems and passive solar input through the glass space frame panels covering most of the facility, and electrical power was supplied into Biosphere 2 from an onsite natural gas energy center.
+Heating and cooling water circulated through independent piping systems and passive solar input through the glass space frame panels covering most of the facility, and electrical power was supplied into Biosphere 2 from an onsite natural gas power plant.